IgnasiLucas/Brachionus/README.md

 ---------------------------------------------------------------------------------------------------

+# 2019-04-03
+I use the package edgeR to identify genes differentially expressed between selective regimes and hatching conditions.

 # 2019-03-29
-I want to quantify the expression using an alternative method.
+I quantify the expression using an alternative method.
 Here I use RSEM to obtain raw counts of reads mapped to transcripts.
 This is the kind of input used by edgeR or DSeq2.

 # 2019-03-21